MicrosoftDocs/learn/learn-pr/azure-devops/configure-infrastructure-azure-pipelines/includes/7-run-ansible-playbook-cloud-shell.md

 * A descriptive comment for the user account.
 * Not to create the home directory for the user.
 * The user's login shell.
 The `/usr/sbin/nologin` prevents login.
 * That the account should exist.
-You could use the `absent` state to remove the user from the system.
+You can use the `absent` state to remove the user from the system.

 ### Use the loop block to add a second user

 Notice that this configuration creates just one user: *testuser1*.
-Although you could add a second task that performs the same function, you can use the `loop` keyword to repeat the task multiple times.
+Although you can add a second task that performs the same function, you can use the `loop` keyword to repeat the task multiple times.

 Tim and Andy update their configuration, like this: